EstherPlomp/TNW-PhD-Newsletters/README.md

 - **Sharing your code/software**:
     - Need some more help on **how to make your project publicly available**?
 Watch [this short video by Dr. Barbara Vreede on sharing your project](https://www.youtube.com/watch?v=Y-WUOkqTBNE) or learn more about [software containers](https://www.youtube.com/watch?v=HelrQnm3v4g).
-    - Hesitant about **sharing your software/code?**
-This [Twitter thread by Colin Angus](https://twitter.com/VictimOfMaths/status/1405809689246507010) highlights the benefits.
     - Doubting whether your **software is ready to be published** in the Journal of Open Source Software?
 [Read a blogpost about to know for sure](http://pdebuyl.be/blog/2021/joss-ready.html).
     - [How can **software containers** help your research?](https://www.youtube.com/watch?v=HelrQnm3v4g)
     - **Why share your code?**
 [Read some reflections from the social sciences](https://www.ncrm.ac.uk/news/show.php?article=5705) that are widely applicable.
-    - [Krafczyk et al. 2021]( https://doi.org/10.1098/rsta.2020.0069) share some helpful **recommendations on how you can share your software** (pages 5-11).
+    - [Krafczyk et al. 2021](https://doi.org/10.1098/rsta.2020.0069) share some helpful **recommendations on how you can share your software** (pages 5-11).
-    - [GitHub](https://github.com/) is a great platform to share software but it won’t **preserve your code for the long term** (for example, [GitHub changed github.com to github.io](https://twitter.com/EmilyEscamilla_/status/1509252361310588932), resulting in a lot of broken links).
+    - [GitHub](https://github.com/) is a great platform to share software but it won’t **preserve your code for the long term** (for example, GitHub changed github.com to github.io, resulting in a lot of broken links).
 Instead, you can preserve a snapshot of your code on either [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) or [4TU.ResearchData (Connecting your GitHub/GitLab account)](https://data.4tu.nl/info/en/about-your-data/getting-started).
     - You may be asked to share your code by **peer reviewers**!
         - [Read this blogpost on how peer review of software can improve the quality of your work]( https://ropensci.org/blog/2019/04/18/wild-standards/)
-        - [Jan Jensen](https://twitter.com/janhjensen/status/1479434115397136392) won’t recommend publication if the code is not made freely available.
-See also the reactions to this approach in this [Twitter thread by Evelyne Deplazes](https://twitter.com/DeplazesEvelyne/status/1479625126458978305).
     - You can also use [notebooksharing](https://notebooksharing.space/) to **share your Jupyter and R Markdown notebooks** with co-authors.
-    - [Lisa deBruine has written a short guide](https://twitter.com/LisaDeBruine/status/1504063177012695047) for authors that want to **share their code in a computationally reproducible way**.
+    - [Lisa deBruine has written a short guide](https://debruine.github.io/data-code-tips/) for authors that want to **share their code in a computationally reproducible way**.
     - The [Journal of Open Source Education]( https://jose.theoj.org/) **publishes open-source educational materials and software**.
 - The Turing Way now has a guide on [Software Citation with CITATION.cff](https://the-turing-way.netlify.app/communication/citable/citable-cff.html).
 You can also go over this [Software Citation Checklist for Authors](https://doi.org/10.5281/zenodo.3479199).